What are individual tax deductions?

 Knowledge is everything

-To ensure you’re getting the best possible refund and paying the least amount of tax, it’s important to know what individual tax deductions you might be entitled to claim and to keep good records each time you incur a work related expense.
+To make sure you’re getting the best possible refund and not paying too much tax, it’s important to learn what individual tax deductions you can claim.
+It’s also important to keep good records each time you have a work related expense.

 So what individual tax deductions can you claim?